devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ```yaml
 fullnameOverride: app-name
 ```
-`fullnameOverride` replaces the name of all the resources that will be created using chart.
+`fullnameOverride` replaces the release fullname created by default by devtron, which is used to construct Kubernetes object names.
+By default, devtron uses {app-name}-{environment-name} as release fullname.

 ### Image